yonas-t-a/Neuroparent/README.md

 | Yonas Tessema Achule| (ATR/0419/14) |

 ## Description
+## Description
-This project provides a **Community Knowledge and Guidance Hub** and a **Support Event Manager**, both with full CRUD capabilities, along with authentication and authorization features.
-The backend serves a REST API to support these services.
-Unit, integration, and widget testing are included to maintain software reliability.
+This project is designed to support neurodivergent parents by providing a **Community Knowledge and Guidance Hub** and a **Support Event Manager**.
+Both features come with full CRUD capabilities, along with authentication and authorization to ensure secure access.

 ## Business Features